cern-eos/eos/doc/configuration/draining.rst

 Overview
 --------

-The EOS drain system provides a fully automized mechanism to drain (empty) filesystems under certain error conditions.
-A file system drain is triggered by an IO error on a file system or manually by an operator setting a filesystem into drain status.
+The EOS drain system provides a fully automatic mechanism to drain (empty) filesystems under certain error conditions.
+A file system drain is triggered by an IO error on a file system or manually by an operator setting a filesystem in drain mode.

-Starting from EOS Citrine 4.3.0, a new implementation of the drain is available, called Central Drain, but the old implementation, called Distributed Drain, is still used by default.
-The new implementation can be enabled by adding ``mgmofs.centraldrain true`` to the MGM configuration file (/etc/xrd.cf.mgm).

-The Distributed drain system orchestrates the cooperation of several components:

-* File System Probe running on FST writing Scrub Files with predefined patterns
-* Central File System View with file system state machine
-* Centrally running drain threads steering the filesystem drain process
-* Drain Thread on each FST pulling workload to pull files locally to drain filesystems

-The Central drain system does not use drain threads on the FSTs, but it makes use of the GeoTreeEngine component to decide where to move the drained replicas.
-The drain proccesses are spawned on the MGM node and not on the FSTs, and represent simple XRootD third-party-copy transfers.
-The Central Drain is recommended for instances having the Namespace stored in QuarkDB.
+The drain engine makes use of the GeoTreeEngine component to decide where to move the drained replicas.
+The drain proccesses are spawned on the MGM and represent simple XRootD third-party-copy transfers.

 FST Scrubber
 ------------